 The lack of clarity has also means that the Ministry of Interior cannot issue specific instructions about how federal and provincial police forces should targeting propaganda, leading to arbitrary decisions.
 Further, clauses 9 and 18 deal with persecution and sectarianism, but provide few details about how to achieve this in a country that has been dealing with predatory Sunni nationalism since the late 1960s, and with exceptional strength since the late 1990s.

 Clause 3 emphatically commits to ensuring that “no armed militias are allowed to function in the country.”
 Unfortunately, this is impossible so long as Pakistani Inter-Services Intelligence continues to back sections of the Afghan Taliban and Lashkar-e-Taiba.
 The clause also ignores that armed gangs have entrenched influence over places like the Karachi neighbourhood of Lyari, and it takes more than a vague resolution (or an ongoing Rangers offensive) to expel them.
-Meaningless clauses like these are meant to mask a rapid expansion of military power.
+Meaningless clauses like these mask a rapid expansion of military power with public approval.

 Clause 4 authorises the National Counterterrorism Authority (NACTA) to balloon in size and authority.
 However, since NACTA has been unable to function properly since its establishment in 2009, due to a lack of training and funding, the Pakistani Army has filled the vacuum.
 In Karachi, the Pakistani Rangers, a paramilitary group linked to the military, have arrested hundreds of people in an ongoing intervention that began in September 2013 (and was basically extended indefinitely in clause 16).
 A commitment to preventing militancy in Punjab (clause 15) has now evolved into a major counterterrorism operation in the province, following a major suicide blast in central Lahore on March 27.